Alpina: E60 B5

-The BMW E60 and the 4.4-liter BMW N62 engine from the 545i serve as the basis for the Alpina B5.
+The BMW E60 and the 4.4-liter BMW N62 engine from the 545i serve as the basis for the Alpina B5, which uses the same H1 supercharged engine as the E65 B7.
 Compared to the E60, the B5 has larger brakes, a new suspension with Electronic Damper Control, a stainless steel silencing system with polished double tailpipes and the typical Alpina changes to the interior and exterior.

 The B5 was made from February 2005 to September 2007 and the B5 S was made from September 2007 to May 2010.

 Drivetrain

 The N62B44's output is increased by means of a centrifugal supercharger.
 The supercharger is made by the company ASA, and is also called "Turbessor" because it is able to combine the advantages of turbocharger and supercharger.
 At low speeds, it spontaneously responds as a conventional displacement compressor, but it can also immediately provide the thrust of a turbo.
 It also reaches speeds of more than 100,000 revolutions per minute.
 As compared to the 545i performance has increased from 245 kW to 368 kW, torque was increased from 450 Nm to 700 Nm.
-The power is transmitted to the rear wheels by means of a six-speed automatic transmission (6HP26).
+The power is transmitted to the rear wheels by means of a six-speed automatic transmission (6HP 26).
 As usual with Alpina, this was refined and has "Switch-Tronic".